kineticadb/examples/guides/graph_shortest_path/README.md

 The instructions are provided within the workbook itself.
 So the fastest way to try this out would be to download the workbook json file (guide-graph_shortest_path.json) and import it into Kinetica.

 ## Getting started
+Click below👇🏼 for a quick walkthrough on how to import a workbook into Kinetica.

 [![A Quick Walkthrough](https://app.getreprise.com/a/resource/7nkWE9n/fc5f3e76f4a35a734c3c9e9e7fe92aa40f6d5e782af5e1ac4c721b57e8b84db4.png)](https://app.getreprise.com/launch/m6Ed20y/)